-What are these 10 fascinating things about fishing?
+What are some of these fun facts about fishing?

 The melting snows have made the rivers overflow their banks and the silt and debris that’s rushing down to the sea makes it very impractical to cast a line into these waters.

 This has introduced me to a whole new way of fishing and to two new friends.
 One is a river fisherman and the other spends his days at the lake.
 Nonetheless, I am learning many new tips and tricks about lake fishing and spending a lot more time in and around these beautiful lakes.

 1. Fishing records date back to the early Paleolithic Era, 40,000 years ago.
 Fish bones and cave paintings show that fishing was a major source of food for these early hunter-gatherers.
 Fish could be caught nearly everywhere and this played well in the nomadic lifestyle of the early man.

 Early fish hooks were made of bone.
 FISH is a noun and a verb!

 2. What is your target species ?
 What species of fish are you trying to catch?
 The fish that you are trying to catch has a very specific lifestyle in a very specific habitat.
 If you are fishing for trout on a river, on a lake or in the ocean, your methods, equipment, and the techniques you use will vary greatly.

 What are they and why do we need fishing regulations?
 They are there for a reason.
 Without some form of management, fish species would not stand a chance against man’s intelligence and greed.